Dynamic Time Warping and Geometric Edit Distance: Breaking the Quadratic Barrier: Summary of Our Results and Related Works

-\paragraph{Our Results and Related Work.} Efforts for breaking the quadratic time barrier for basic similarity measures between curves and point-sequences were recently stimulated by the result of Agarwal {\em et al.}~\cite{AAKS14} who showed that the discrete \Frechet{} distance can be computed in $O(n^2 / \log n)$ time.
-Their algorithm for (discrete) \Frechet{} distance does not extend to \DTW{} or \GED{}, as the recursive formula for the (discrete) \Frechet{} distance uses the max function, while the formula for \DTW{} and \GED{} involves the sum.
+\paragraph*{Our Results and Related Works.} Efforts for breaking the quadratic time barrier for basic similarity measures between curves and point-sequences were recently stimulated by the result of Agarwal {\em et al.}~\cite{AAKS14} who showed that the discrete \Frechet{} distance can be computed in $O(n^2 / \log n)$ time.
+Their algorithm for (discrete) \Frechet{} distance does not extend to \DTW{} or \GED{}, as the formula for the (discrete) \Frechet{} distance uses the max function over distances between pairs of points, while the formulas for \DTW{} and \GED{} involve their sum.
 As a result, the \Frechet{} distance is effectively determined by a single pair of sequence elements, which fits well into the use of the Four-Russians technique~\cite{4Russians}, while the \DTW{} and \GED{} are determined by many pairs of elements.
 This makes our algorithms much more subtle, involving a combination and extension of techniques from computational geometry and graph shortest paths.

-We believe that our techniques open a door for improving other geometric problems that involve distances in $\reals$ or polyhedral distance metrics in $\reals^d$.
+To simplify the presentation, we present our results only for the ``balanced'' case $m=n$; extending them to the general case $m \leq n$ is easy.
+The standard $\Theta(mn)$-time algorithm is superior to our solution only when $m$ is subpolynomial in $n$.